dave-hillier/Nemcache/README.md

 # Nemcache

-Nemcache is a persistent, key-value store implemented in C# 4.5.
+Nemcache is a persistent, key-value store implemented in C# targeting .NET 8.
 It is client compatible with [Memcache](http://memcached.org/) (an in-memory key-value store).

 ## Installation